zeke-io/endline/docs/getting-started.md

-# Getting Started Guide
+# Getting Started

-Before getting started, you will need Node.js 14.17 or a newer version.
+Before getting started, you will need to install Node.js v16.20 or a newer version.
+But it is recommended you use at least the current LTS version of Node.

 ## Creating a new project

-We recommend using `create-endline-app`, it will create the necessary files and install the dependencies required to create an Endline app.
+We recommend using `create-endline-app`, it will create the necessary files and install the dependencies required to get you started quick without any manual configuration or installation.

 You can create a new project with `create-endline-app` by running: